Financial Management for Congregations

 A Summary of Basic Considerations

 The Unitarian Universalist Association (UUA) Office of Church Staff Finances frequently receives inquiries about how local congregations should manage their funds and disbursements.
-This brief summary is offered for congregations wanting to initiate simple steps to assure their receipts and payables are appropriately handled, and that their members are adequately informed.
+This summary below is offered for congregations wanting to initiate simple steps to assure their receipts and payables are appropriately handled, and that their members are adequately informed.
 We encourage you to contact your regional staff for assistance with particular concerns.

 As organizations largely staffed by volunteers, it is virtually impossible for churches to have complete financial security.
 Still, experts in church administration feel strongly it is irresponsible not to have in place a system of cash management that protects both staff and volunteers by instituting checks and balances to prevent the opportunity for misappropriation of funds.
 It is unfair to put people in situations where their reputation is their only protection against accident or allegations of dishonesty.